VadimBrodsky/blackjack/readme.md

 4. Use methods to extract the piece of functionality that calculates the total, since we need it throughout the program.

 ## Bonus:
-1. Save the player's name, and use it throughout the app.
+1. [x] Save the player's name, and use it throughout the app.
-2. 2.
-Ask the player if he wants to play again, rather than just exiting.
+2. [x] Ask the player if he wants to play again, rather than just exiting.
-3. 3.
-Save not just the card value, but also the suit.
+3. [x] Save not just the card value, but also the suit.
-4. 4.
-Use multiple decks to prevent against card counting players.
+4. [x] Use multiple decks to prevent against card counting players.